SAP/ui5-tooling/README.md

 npm link
 ```

-Then, in the my-app direcotry, use that link to replace the registry package:
+Then, in the my-app directory, use that link to replace the registry package:
 ```sh
 npm link my-reuse-library
 ```